bhattlab/scg_tools/README.md

 #### Path

 The path environment is a list of folders.
 You can see it with `echo $PATH | tr ':' '\n'`.
 The system looks through these folders for an appropriate executable whenever you issue a command.
 In order to `ls`, for instance, a file called "ls" must be located in a folder within those listed in your path.
-To make your future life simple, do this:
+If you want to launch an executable file that is not on your path, you need to spell out its complete absolute path (e.g. `/home/elimoss/nobody/got/time/for/this.sh`).
+You would rather just write `this.sh` to launch that file!
+To make your future life simpler, do this:

 ```
 echo 'PATH=$PATH:~/local/bin/' >> ~/.bashrc
 mkdir -p ~/local/bin
 cd ~/local/bin
-ln -s path/to/some/executable
+ln -s /absolute/path/to/some/executable
 ```

-Then you'll be able to launch stuff just by naming it like anything else!
+Then you'll be able to launch the executable without a complete path to its location!

 #### Git